-With respect to the Monitoring Program outlined in the CNVIS, the CNVMP prepared by LendLease, and with further consideration of the upcoming works anticipated to include night works during the months of May and June, the mandatory management practices are summarised below:
+Review of the analysed data, communications to ADE with respect to the Monitoring Plan outlined in the CNVIS, the CNVMP prepared by LendLease, and with further consideration of the works schedule including night works during the months of May and June, the following mandatory management practices are summarised:

-- Operator Attended Noise Monitoring per the NPfl and Australian Standard AS1055:2018 should be implemented: - Modifications per the NPfI (Table C1) are applicable - Where planned works is undertaken during the most sensitive period where construction activity is occurring, in order to provide a rapid and proactive response by the contractor - Where works undertaken during the same activity at the same intensity and location (if appliable and able) as historical noise exceedances have been recorded - Where noise measurement exceeds 75 dBA Leq,15min, the contractor is to hold works until reasonable and feasible mitigation measures are implemented and confirmed.
-In adherence to the current sitespecific noise and vibration plan management measures, the following actions are also recommended to demonstrate the effectiveness of the strategies applied: - Noise measurements conducted post-implementation to compare noise levels - Appraisal and adjustment of mitigation measures during works as necessary and appropriate - All extraneous data such as adverse weather will be removed from analysis where applicable.
-If external noise sources (ie farming or commercial activities) have been identified to contribute to measured noise levels, the Leq contribution would be estimated to calculate the impact of the construction works at the boundary locations or other monitoring locations - Where the boundary of sensitive land use is not available and alternate locations are selected in consultation or in response to construction needs, justification must be provided to validate the new location and to ensure the integrity of the data collected moving forward.
+- Operator Attended Noise Monitoring per the NPfl and Australian Standard AS1055:2018 - Where noise measurement exceeds 75 dBA Leq,15min, the contractor is to hold works until reasonable and feasible mitigation measures are implemented and confirmed.
+In adherence to the current site-specific noise and vibration plan management measures, the following actions are also recommended to demonstrate the effectiveness of the applied strategies - All extraneous data such as adverse weather will be removed from analysis where applicable.
+If external noise sources (ie farming or commercial activities) have been identified to contribute to measured noise levels, the Leq contribution would be estimated to calculate the impact of the construction works at the boundary locations or other monitoring locations - Additional mitigation measures, where operator attended noise monitoring demonstrates noise levels consistent with worst-case noise modelling, ineffective mitigation measures, no implementation of mitigations measures, or any combination of the aforementioned components, may inform updated management practices and strategies to manage noise impacts on the surrounding community during sensitive time periods.